 George Law is Lead Counsel Verified and recognized as certified experts in DUI defense.
 We have the knowledge, experience, and expertise to keep you out of jail and protect your future.
-If you’ve been arrested in Michigan for drunk driving or need help restoring your driver’s license, call our DUI attorneys for free consultation.
+Call our DUI attorneys for a free consultation if you’ve been arrested in Michigan for drunk driving or need help restoring your driver’s license.

 Bailey was drunk behind the wheel on June 8, 2016, when she hit Dion at the intersection of Gratiot Avenue and Chesterfield Avenue in Eastpointe, Local 4 reported.